 Where Do Tomatillos Come From?

-Tomatillos were first domesticated by the Aztecs around 800 BCE and have been an important crop in Central America ever since.
-In western Mexico, the tomatillo grows semi-wild, due to its ability to self-sow: Ripe tomatillos that aren’t harvested will drop to the ground and seed themselves, reappearing in spots where they planted years before.
+Tomatillos—also called husk tomatoes and Mexican ground cherries—predate tomatoes by about 300 years and are generally smaller, with tinier seeds and denser flesh than tomatoes.
+Tomatillos were first domesticated by the Aztecs around 800 BCE, and have been an important crop in Central America ever since.
+In western Mexico, tomatillo plants grow semi-wild, due to its ability to self-sow: Ripe tomatillos that aren’t harvested will drop to the ground and seed themselves, reappearing in spots where they planted years before.
 In the U.S., you can find tomatillos at Mexican grocery stores and at farmers markets in the summer and fall.

 What Do Tomatillos Look Like?

-An incredibly versatile fruit, you can use tomatillos in countless dishes.
-Here are a few favorites:
+An incredibly versatile fruit, tomatillos can be prepared countless ways.
+Here are a few favorites.